juntao/arenztopia/content/news/Issue 2.md

 ## Obituary 2
 by Owen Miyazoi

 At a safari park, 24-year old man Palnoke Kisone thought it was a real safari hunting trip and shot 20 year old rhino Mwaka.
 Mwaka died from the shot and was buried at the city cemetery with full honors.
 Mr. Kisone is in a psycological correction facility.
-This unfortunate event has also sparked a scandal about the safari park´s security.
+This unfortunate event has also sparked a scandal about the safari park's security.
 The CEO of the safari park declined to comment.